• Home

 Label the Pattern

-Step 8: Cut out the patterns and pin back on the chair.
+Step 8: Cut out the patterns and pin them back on the chair.

 Cutting out patterns